sdss/apogee_drp/docs/rv.rst

    * - N_COMPONENTS
      - Number of components from the Gaussian decomposition of the cross-correlation function.
-If N_COMPONENTS=0, then this means that the Gaussian decomposition failed for the visit
+If N_COMPONENTS=0, then this means that the Gaussian decomposition did not detect a peak or it failed for the visit

    * - RV_COMPONENTS
      - Number of Gaussian components for each of the 3 detectors